-The agency facilitates service user meetings; the inspector noted that they are provided with the opportunity to express their views.
+The agency facilitates service user meetings; the inspector noted that service users are provided with the opportunity to express their views.
+Service users who met with the inspector indicated that they are supported to attend and provided with the opportunity to express their views and opinions.
 The inspector noted some of the areas for discussion during service users meetings:

-- Staffing

 - Complaints

-- Activities
+- Safety

-- Safeguarding
+- Quality survey.

-Staff meetings are facilitated by the manager and or senior staff; it was noted that a number of standard items are discussed at each meeting:
+Staff meetings are facilitated by the manager and/or senior staff; it was noted that a number of standard items are discussed at each meeting:

-- Staffing
+- Staffing/rotas

 - Medication

-- Team working
+- Fire awareness

-- Risk assessments/management
+- Competency tests

-- Tenant updates
+- Tenant updates/finances

+- Complaints

+- Key-working

+- Care plans

+- New staff

+- Communication

 - Reviews

 - NISCC

 - Training

-- RQIA
+- RQIA.